fordsfords/cfg/README.md

 ```
 Loads configuration from a file.
 Use "-" for stdin.
 - `mode`: CFG_MODE_ADD or CFG_MODE_UPDATE; see [Operation Modes](#operational-modes).
-- Returns error if file cannot be opened or contains invalid format
+- Returns error if file cannot be opened or contains invalid format.

 ```c
 ERR_F cfg_parse_string_list(cfg_t *cfg, int mode, char **string_list);
 ```
 Loads configuration from a NULL-terminated array of strings.
-- Each string should follow the same format as file lines
+- Each string should follow the same format as file lines.
 - `mode`: CFG_MODE_ADD or CFG_MODE_UPDATE; see [Operation Modes](#operational-modes).

 The string list is an array of pointers to strings, with the last element NULL.